Latvia passes long-awaited Holocaust restitution law

 Decades after the Holocaust, many European countries have taken steps to compensate the families of prewar Jewish property owners, though the picture is very mixed.

-Poland, which was home to the largest Jewish population of Europe, has not adopted any legislation that would regulate the return of property or provide compensation to prewar owners.
+Poland, which was home to nearly 3.5 million Jews before World War II, at the time the largest Jewish population of Europe, has not adopted any legislation that would regulate the return of property or provide compensation to prewar owners.

 In many cases, properties first seized by the Nazis were later nationalized by Poland's communist regime.
 The vast majority of those dispossessed were not Jewish, but the issue looms large in Poland’s relationship with Israel and the United States.